JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ![split](/images/term-linkerd-split.png)

 At this point you should see your browser switching between the local and remote podinfo services.
-With that you've successfully split traffic between two kubernetes clusters with linkerd!
+With that you've successfully split traffic between two kubernetes clusters with Linkerd!
 This is pretty neat as an example but think about some other ways we could apply this.
 We could isolate PCI workloads to a PCI cluster or run backing services in one cluster and front end apps in another.

 ## Wrap Up

 Well I hope y'all were able to follow along and I really hope you got to have a, "that's pretty cool" moment when we split the traffic for podinfo between clusters.
 I certainly enjoyed it.
 If this is interesting I'd recommend you dig a little deeper into Linkerd and see how to expand on this example by connecting an app between clusters.

 Once I got the hang of it I was able to run through the end to end example in about 30 minutes.
-I'm definitely looking forward to seeing one of my customers give this a shot and I'll be eagerly waiting for multi cluster networking with linkerd to support database connections.
+I'm definitely looking forward to seeing one of my customers give this a shot and I'll be eagerly waiting for multi cluster networking with Linkerd to support database connections.

-Thanks so much for reading and I'd love to hear any feedback you have, Jason
+Thanks so much for reading and I'd love to hear any feedback you have,

+Jason